spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/10-standard-vm-operations.md

 - **Console**: Allows you to access and interact with the VM through its console.
 If you are not using a template, you can configure the VM using the console.

 - **Network Interfaces**: Allows you to add and manage network interfaces.
 By default, the Pod Networking interface is a masquerade type interface, or in simple terms, it's a one-to-many IP address translation.
-You can change this to be a Bridge or other type interface.
+You can change this to be a Bridge or other interface type.

 - **Disks**: Allows you to add and manage disks.
 You can update the disk size, specify type `Disk`, `CD-ROM`, or `LUN`, and specify the interface `virtuo`, `sata`, or `scsi`.
 By default, `spectro-storage-class` is applied to the disk.

-- **Snapshots**: Allows you to take a new snapshot and manage existing ones.
+- **Snapshots**: Allows you to take a new snapshot of a VM's disk file at a given point in time and manage existing snapshots.